Boating and Fishing Information

 If you have access to a boat, then chances of catching a feed are doubled.
 There are quite a few places where a boat can be launched, including two places in the inlet on the Inverloch side (Mahers’ Landing and the Inverloch boat ramp).
 Maher’s Landing can be found about five kilometres east of the turn-off into Inverloch from the Bass Highway.
 Anderson Inlet can be fished from anywhere and a good catch is usually found.
 On occasions good catches are to be had on the shore, however the tide must be right to fish the shore.

-The area bounded by the cliff past Eagles’ Nest rock and the cliff on the Cape Paterson side of The Oaks beach is sanctioned as a marine park (Bunerong Marine Park).
-Fishing is NOT allowed unless you are one kilometre out to sea.
-On the spot fines will be issued by rangers and inspectors.
+The area bounded by the cliff past Eagles’ Nest rock and the cliff on the Cape Paterson side of The Oaks beach is sanctioned as a marine park (Bunurong Marine Park).
+Fishing is NOT allowed unless you are over five kilometres out to sea.
+On the spot fines will be issued by rangers and authorised offers.

 There is good fishing spot, at Undertow Bay for mullet and salmon.
 The rocks around the main swimming bay and Browns’ Bay produce large whiting and pinky snapper.
 Do not attempt to launch a boat without contacting some of the local anglers .
 Around to the second surf at Cape Paterson, great scores of mullet can be caught, but, for safety, avoid the surfing area.